AslanEminovi/Bunq_Backend_Engineer_Coding_Assignment/README.md

 - Pagination for large datasets
 - Horizontal scaling capabilities

-This chat application backend demonstrates professional-level PHP development with attention to security, performance, and maintainability.
-The implementation goes beyond basic requirements to showcase advanced development practices and production-ready code quality.
+I hope this implementation demonstrates my technical capabilities and attention to detail.
+I'm excited about the possibility of passing this assessment and joining the bunq engineering team to contribute to building innovative financial technology solutions.
+Thank you for the opportunity to showcase my backend development skills through this comprehensive chat application.